barryclark/jekyll-now/_posts/2018-1-8-convnet-in-otonhanh.md

 Its core element is Inception module.
 In this module, we use different filter size to the same input and combine the feature map using concatenation.
-In the module, we also implement some above tricks to improve the trainign process.
+In the module, we also implement some above tricks to improve the training process.
 <p align="center">
  <img src="/images/Introduction_CNN/inception.jpg" alt="" align="middle">
  <div align="center">Inception block <a href="https://cpmajgaard.com/blog/assets/images/parking/inception.jpg"> Source</a></div>